Parliamentary.ai

 Overview

-This bill aims to legalize assisted dying in England and Wales for competent adults with terminal illnesses who have a clear and settled wish to end their lives.
-It sets out strict criteria and safeguards, including multiple medical assessments and High Court approval, to prevent abuse.
+This bill proposes to legalize assisted dying in England and Wales for competent adults with terminal illnesses.
+It sets out strict criteria, including a confirmed diagnosis, a clear and settled wish to die, and oversight by medical professionals and the High Court.

 Description